 Another major perk of the standard down payment?
 You avoid paying private mortgage insurance (PMI).
 Any mortgage for a home you own with less than 20% equity is subject to additional insurance to protect the bank.

 The amount depends on your loan type but it’s usually an annual amount that is divided out as part of your monthly payments.
 To get rid of the mortgage insurance, you usually have to refinance the loan, which can be costly.

-You also get better interest rates with a higher down payment.
+You also get a better interest rate with a larger down payment.
 On top of that, having a smaller loan amount lowers your mortgage payment, giving you more money left in your pocket each month.

-Here’s a rundown of the most common types of mortgage loans and the down payment requirements for each one.
+Here’s a rundown of the most common types of mortgages and the down payment requirements for each one.
 Start here to begin your selection process.
 It’s also smart to ask potential lenders to provide different scenarios for each loan type you qualify for.

-On a $200,000 home, you would pay $6,000 with the minimum down payment on a conventional loan.
-Up until a few years ago, a conventional loan required at least a 5% down payment.
+On a $200,000 home, you would pay $6,000 with the minimum down payment.
+Up until a few years ago, at least a 5% down payment was required.